nickmessing/vue-tsx/README.md

 # Notes

-Keep in mind that this project is currently beeing developed.
+Keep in mind that this project is currently being developed.
-Expect bug and unexpected behavior.
-DONT USE THIS IN PRODUCTION.
+Expect bugs and unexpected behavior.

+DO NOT USE THIS IN PRODUCTION.

 Please feel free to open an Issue if you encounter problems, have a feature request or questions about the future of this project.